ValentinDenis/leboncoin-technical-test/README.md

 The app is compatible with simulators (iPads and iPhones).
 Use the "DEV" target as it is the only one correctly configured, and that logs things in the console

+## Axis of optimization

+- Implement some paging server-side for ads
+- Add more UITest
+- Add caching for images
+- Add a "Favorite Ads" feature

 ## Meta

 Valentin Denis – valentindenis80@gmail.com